Primary

 Hold a forearm plank with elbows under shoulders.
 Rotate your hips to lower one side toward the floor, lightly touching down.
 Return to neutral and rotate to the opposite side.
 Keep the movement controlled and continuous.

-Want Plank with Hip Dip in your program?
+See where Plank with Hip Dip fits in your weekly plan

 Start in a forearm plank position.